 Downloading playlists for offline viewing

-Currently, this feature is not available to the public but is in beta-testing.
-If you have access to this feature, from the cog menu button (top right in desktop view) select "Download Playlist".
+To do this, go to the cog menu button (top right in desktop view) and select "Download Playlist".
 You will eventually receive an email with a download link (this can take up to an hour depending on the number of cases and other processes occurring).

 Related Radiopaedia articles